Learning Deep Stochastic Optimal Control Policies using Forward-Backward SDEs: Simulation Results

 We applied the Deep FBSDE controller to systems of pendulum, cartpole and quadcopter for the task of reaching a target final state.
 The trained networks are evaluated over 128 trials and the results are compared between the different network architectures for both the unconstrained and control constrained case.
-We use \ac{FC} to denote experiments with the network architecture in fig. \ref{fig:FCnetwork} and \ac{LSTM} for the architecture in fig. \ref{fig:LSTMnetwork}.
+We use \ac{FC} and \ac{LSTM} to denote experiments with the network architectures in fig. \ref{fig:FCnetwork} and \ref{fig:LSTMnetwork} respectively.
 We use 2 layer \ac{FC} and \ac{LSTM} networks and tanh activation for all experiments, with $\Delta t=0.02\,s$.
 All experiments were conducted in TensorFlow \cite{tensorflow} on an Intel i7-4820k CPU Processor.
+A comparison of training time and trainable parameter number is shown in fig. \ref{fig:run_time}, where it is clear that the \ac{LSTM} network saves at least 20\% of training time and has much fewer parameters than the \ac{FC} network.

-In all plots, the solid line represents the mean trajectory, and shaded region shows the 95\% confidence region.
+In all trajectory plots, the solid line represents the mean trajectory, and shaded region shows the 95\% confidence region.
 To differentiate between the 4 cases, we use blue for unconstrained \ac{FC}, green for unconstrained LSTM, cyan for constrained FC and magenta for constrained LSTM.